Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I assumed everyone would get in a limo and go to Sydney.

-Get in your limos, folks folks we're forming a little wagon train
+we're forming a little wagon train.

-but nobody else did
+But nobody else did.

-she took the only limo
+She took the only limo for like three weeks.

-everyone could have fit
+Everyone could have fit.

-but then her agents warned her
+But then her agents warned her

 that the studio would ruin her